 - Add the sherry, cognac, egg yolks, sugar, and optionally a handful of crushed ice into a large cocktail shaker, cover, and shake vigorously for about 20 seconds to mix everything.

-- Serve the vaina in champagne or flute cocktail glasses, strain the ice, and sprinkle ground cinnamon on the surface to taste.
+- Serve the Vaina in champagne or flute cocktail glasses, strain the ice, and sprinkle ground cinnamon on the surface to taste.

-Origin of the name “Vaina”
+Origin of the Name “Vaina”

-One of the most accepted stories tells that the name by which it is known today was established thanks to the preference that the Venezuelan intellectual Andrés Bello used to express for this cocktail, in his frequent visits to Confitería Torres in the center of Santiago.
+One of the most accepted stories tells that the name by which it is known today was established thanks to the preference that the Venezuelan intellectual Andrés Bello used to express for this cocktail in his frequent visits to Confitería Torres in the center of Santiago.

 The result of the preparation was so pleasing to Andrés Bello that it quickly became his favorite, and whenever he wanted a repeat, he used to resort to the following phrase: